yaobinwen/yaobinwen.github.io/_posts/2021/2021-03-26-SSH-X509-cert-serial-numbers.md

 - They must be unique across all the certificates that are signed by the same CA.
 - The certificates that are signed by different CAs can use the same serial numbers.

-If the serial numbers are not used to sign certificates, SSH would use `0` for all the certificates. `0` is not a valid serial number [1] so it makes no sense to talk about uniqueness in this case.
+If the serial numbers are not used to sign certificates, SSH would use `0` for all the certificates. `0` is not a valid serial number [Note 1] so it makes no sense to talk about uniqueness in this case.
 - `-I`, or key ID (or certificate ID), must always be specified, so revoked certificates can be identified by the key IDs.

 `ssh-keygen(1)` manual doesn't mention anything about how the serial numbers are guaranteed.
 I think it's up to the users to implement the solution.
-Simpliest, it can be a spreadsheet if the user only needs to manage a few certificates.
+In its simplest form, it can be a spreadsheet if the user only needs to manage a few certificates.
 A large organization may want to automate their own certificate signing process and use software to guarantee the uniqueness.

+Also see [Note 4].
+Note 4 says serial numbers are not required when revoking a certificate, but it also agrees that without serial numbers, one has to revoke the entire key instead of one specific certificates.
+In other words, if one wants to implement finer-grained certificate revocation, serial numbers are needed.

 ## Test: Using Serial Numbers